62726164/ed25519-login/README.md

 # ed25519-login

-Login to websites using an Ed25519 key
+Login to websites using an Ed25519 key.
+A simple alternative to [https://webauthn.guide/](webauthn).

 ## Build
 ```bash